 College can be better the second time around.
-It was for Jody Knowles who will graduate May 21 from the University of Virginia with a Bachelor of Interdisciplinary Studies (BIS) degree
+It was for Jody Knowles who graduated from the University of Virginia with a Bachelor of Interdisciplinary Studies (BIS) degree

 , with highest distinction.

 Knowles first entered college in 1979, attending Michigan State University.
 She wanted to study journalism, a passion she discovered in high school.
 “I loved school,” she said, “but I also wanted to experience life after high school.
 So after my first year at MSU, I put my college education on hold.
 “Then, with all the things I experienced – having a career, a house, a baby, getting married – I only got to read when I had free time.”

 She did manage to earn an associate’s degree before moving to Charlottesville in 1990, where she worked briefly for the Daily Progress.
 From the newspaper, she worked her way into radio public relations and marketing, and then landed in human resources, where she worked for the next 20 years, most recently in UVA’s School of Medicine.